KGUN-TV: News operation

 While the station had aired some form of local news even as KDWI-TV, it was not until the 1960s that the newsroom began to grow in importance and then in size.
 Mac Marshall served as the driving force for the news department for most of the decade, leaving in December 1968.
 The decade also brought KGUN's first full-time news reporter, Pat Stevens, who rose from presenting the weather to becoming one of just a handful of female news directors in the United States after being promoted in 1972.
 The station's reporting on an investigation into a sheriff's deputy resulted in threats being made to KGUN and Stevens; after five years, she was hired as a producer at KABC-TV in Los Angeles.
 However, the station languished in third place, often remaining a "giant step" behind KOLD and KVOA.
 Historically, KVOA (from 1980 to the mid-2000s) and KOLD (prior to then and since) have led the news ratings in Tucson.
 However, KGUN became more competitive in the 1990s and 2000s, most notably under Forrest Carr, a news director who instituted a "Viewer's Bill of Rights" and also established an ombudsman position, making KGUN one of just two U.S. TV stations to have one.

 KGUN was the first local station to air a morning newscast, doing so in 1987.
-On April 21, 2014, KGUN began airing a one-hour extension of its weekday morning newscast on KWBA from 7–8 a.m. titled Good Morning Tucson Extra.
-This replaced the simulcast of the weekday 7–9 a.m. portion of The Jon Justice Show from sister-station KQTH-FM.
+On April 21, 2014, KGUN began airing a one-hour extension of its weekday morning newscast on KWBA from 7 to 8 a.m. titled Good Morning Tucson Extra.